 US President Donald Trump on June 2 endorsed Abelardo de la Espriella, the right-wing lawyer who finished first in Colombia’s May 31 first round, ahead of the June 21 presidential runoff.
 In a social-media post, Trump said the result was “very important to the future of Colombia and its relationship to the United States,” predicted de la Espriella would be “tremendously successful” in growing the economy, creating jobs and cracking down on crime and drugs, and described his opponent, leftist senator Iván Cepeda, as a “Radical Left Marxist.”
 De la Espriella welcomed the endorsement as a vote of confidence in his vision for Colombia and its ties with Washington.

 The intervention is notable for its directness.
 Trump has previously backed right-wing candidates elsewhere in the region, and the endorsement follows months in which de la Espriella cultivated ties with conservative figures in Washington.
-It also lands against a fraught backdrop: the Trump administration has decertified Colombia as an anti-narcotics partner and imposed sanctions on Petro and members of his family over alleged ties to organised crime, marking the lowest point in bilateral relations during Petro’s term.
+It also lands against a fraught backdrop: the Trump administration has not decertified Colombia as an anti-narcotics partner nor imposed sanctions on Petro and his family over alleged ties to organised crime, though our reporting has shown the relationship has been marked by repeated US pressure and Petro’s accusations of interference.

 Petro invokes sovereignty in the Colombia runoff